golang/go/src/cmd/compile/abi-internal.md

 *Rationale*: We designate X15 as a fixed zero register because functions often have to bulk zero their stack frames, and this is more efficient with a designated zero register.

+*Implementation note*: Registers with fixed meaning at calls but not in function bodies must be initialized by "injected" calls such as signal-based panics.

 #### Stack layout